Artistic Director Emeritus

 In November of 2012, he was recognized as a Distinguished Alumni of Oklahoma City University.
 On April 5, 2013, he was one of the inaugural inductees into the OCU School of Theater’s Hall of Honor, along with his friend and fellow co-founder of OKCRep, Jonathan Beck Reed.
 In 2015, Donald was selected by the Oklahoma Arts Council to be a part of Leadership Arts Oklahoma.
 He was recognized with a proclamation from the Oklahoma State Senate for his involvement with Leadership Arts.
 In 2015, the OKC Rep production of THE GRAPES OF WRATH was featured in the PBS/OETA special BACK IN TIME--which won an EMMY Award in July of 2015.

-In July of 2016, the Theatre Communications Group (TCG) issued a special proclamation calling OKC Rep and Jordan’s leadership “A vital part of the fabric of the national theatre community," the first time in the history of the state of Oklahoma that a theatre has been so honored.
+In July of 2016, the Theatre Communications Group (TCG) issued a special proclamation calling OKC Rep and Jordan’s leadership “A vital part of the fabric of the national theater community," the first time in the history of the state of Oklahoma that a theater has been so honored.

-On December 3, 2016, OKC Rep became the first theatre in Oklahoma history to be recognized by a visiting representative of Actors' Equity Association with a proclamation.
-It reads, in part "Whereas OKC Rep remains a cultural leader in its community by providing theatre that is vital to the cultural, educational and economic life of Oklahoma, now therefore Actors' Equity Association does hereby congratulate Oklahoma City Repertory Theatre on 15 years of theatrical and cultural excellence."
+On December 3, 2016, OKC Rep became the first theater in Oklahoma history to be recognized by a visiting representative of Actors' Equity Association with a proclamation.
+It reads, in part "Whereas OKC Rep remains a cultural leader in its community by providing theater that is vital to the cultural, educational and economic life of Oklahoma, now therefore Actors' Equity Association does hereby congratulate Oklahoma City Repertory Theater on 15 years of theatrical and cultural excellence."